kyle-mcnaught/Lil-Knight/README.md

 # Lil-Knight
-# A small RPG demo, I created.
+# A small RPG demo that I created.